kgarczewski/Spider-Crawler/README.md

     Run the script with following code: scrapy crawl crawler -o output.<specify output format (csv/json)>
-    Enter a website url which you want to check in following format: abc.xyz After script is finished You can check the output with command: cat output.json
+    Enter a website url which you want to check in following format: abc.xyz After script is finished You can check the output with command: cat output.json or just find and open file output in crawler_v2 folder.